 Helping new ideas to take flight

-A longstanding customer of Esri UK, the RSPB engaged one of Esri UK’s Embedded Product Specialists to help leverage more business value from its use of Esri’s ArcGIS Platform and put new ideas into action.
+A longstanding customer of Esri UK, the RSPB engaged one of Esri UK’s Embedded Product Specialists to help leverage more business value from its use of Esri’s ArcGIS and put new ideas into action.
 Now, the charity is equipped with a suite of innovative apps, as well as the skills and knowledge to develop new GIS solutions in-house, to support the charity’s critical conservation work.

 Enhanced in-house GIS skills and knowledge

 The Royal Society for the Protection of Birds (RSPB) is the country’s largest nature conservation charity, inspiring everyone ‘to give nature a home’.
 As a registered charity, it has a responsibility to its supporters to ensure that every donation it receives is wisely invested and fully optimised so that the organisation can help protect wildlife and the places where it lives.

 For many years, the RSPB has used geographic information system (GIS) technology from Esri UK to help it map and understand complex factors, ranging from migration patterns to diminishing natural landscapes.
 The organisation has full access to ArcGIS, through its license agreement, but realised that it wasn’t exploiting all of the advanced capabilities.
 It was keen to explore how it might make more optimal use of ArcGIS to create public-facing education resources, improve the efficiency of surveys in the field and raise the profile of key campaigns.

 Having a specialist from Esri UK as a part of our team helped us realise what is possible with the latest ArcGIS technology.
 We are now making far greater use of ArcGIS to support our conservation, education and fundraising activities

 Adrian Hughes – Head of GIS Technical Services, the RSPB